FuryanRasta/petri/docs/features/guardian.md

 ## Summary

-PETRIhub introduce two types of privileged system user controlled by foundations, the profiler and the trustee.
+Petri introduce two types of privileged system user controlled by foundations, the profiler and the trustee.

 * Profiler privileges
     1. Submit software upgrade/halt proposal by governance.